What Will the System Do to an Image File When I Use the File to Register a Private Image?

 • Check whether any PV drivers exist.
 If yes, the system deletes them.

-• Check whether the initrd file has the IDE driver.
+• Check whether the initrd file has IDE driver.
 If no, the system will load the IDE driver.

 • Modify the X Window configuration file /etc/X11/xorg.conf to prevent display failures.